-network was required for each of the trial participants, the system was given to each participant for a two day training period.
+Before the trial, a base neural network had been constructed by using GSM data collected by the development team while sitting still, walking, cycling, and driving.
+In order to determine whether or not further personalization of the network was required for each of the trial participants, the system was given to each participant for a two day training period.
 During this period, the participants were asked to record whenever their activity mode changed.
 Functionally, this was a simple task supported in the application's main interface that users learned to do quickly.
-For the training days, we asked the participants to take the phone with them as they went about a normal day's activity.
+For the training days, we asked the participants to take the phone with them as they went about a normal days activity.
 This trained the system for the areas in which they usually go to throughout the course of a day.
+The training and the evaluation focused on weekdays, as weekend patterns of travel are often quite different from weekdays.

-Following the initial system-training period, the data collected by the trial participants were analysed.
+Following the initial system training period, the data collected by the trial participants were analysed.
 We found that only minor changes to the previously trained neural network were required by three of the nine volunteers.
 This was due to them living and working in urban areas that exhibited different levels of signal fluctuation to those where the initial training data had been collected by the research team.

-A. Method
+4.1 Method

 Overall, the trial took place over ten days.
 The participants initially filled in a simple activity diary for three days, to determine their present level of activity and to compare activity to the week of using the application.
 Immediately after, they trained the system for two days and then finally used the system for a five-day working week, filling in a diary describing their use of the system and whereabouts for each day.
 We kept in touch with the participants by phoning them once during the week, and sending text messages in the few cases where it looked like the phone was not uploading properly.
-At the end of the study, each participant was interviewed individually to expand on the use and reflect on the experiences with and opinion of Shakra.
+This was one of the advantages of using phones in the study: it allowed communication about the study as well.
+The participants did not have to give us their own phone numbers, and calls on the phone were always related to the study.
+At the end of the study, each participant was interviewed individually to expand on the use and reflect on the experiences with and opinion of the Shakra application.